kkreuning/rabo.dev/docs/developer-tools/webhooks/introduction.md

 :::

-Rabo Smart Pay informs you of important events through its webhook mechanism.
+Whenever an event of interest occurs, Rabo Smart Pay will inform you through its webhook mechanism.

-Whenever events of interest occurs, Rabo Smart Pay will make HTTP requests to your server.
-Your server should then process these events, and act on them, e.g. by creating shipments, sending e-mails to your customers, etc.
+This allows you to react to, for example, completion of orders, and then create a shipment, or send an e-mail to your customer.

 If you are new to Rabo Smart Pay webhooks, start by understanding the [webhook lifecycle](./webhook-lifecycle.md).